 Vernon passed away in 1979, yet the Wray musical legacy continues into the 21st Century...

 Classic tracks by Link Wray and the Ray Men have been used in dozens of films and TV commercials.

-In June 2009, Link Wray and the Ray Men's "Rumble" is added to the National Recording Registry housed in the Library of Congress.
+In June 2008, "Rumble" by Link Wray and the Ray Men is added to the National Recording Registry housed in the Library of Congress.

-And, in the last quarter of 2010, the record company Sebastian Speaks has licensed Vernon's Wasted for a limited release of 1000 copies.
-In glorious vinyl of course!
+In the last quarter of 2010, the record company Sebastian Speaks licensed Vernon's Wasted for a limited release of 1000 vinyl copies.
+This re-release sold out quickly.

 In 2013, brother Link was honored with a well deserved, long overdue nomination to the Rock and Roll Hall of Fame.

 What does the future hold?
 Vernon's family has plans about releasing an updated version of WASTED, with unreleased studio tracks from that era, as well as the rarely seen SUPERSTAR AT MY HOUSE.
 Stay tuned for more good things from the archives of Vernon Wray Music!